nathankeyt/UnrealEngine5PrototypeCollection/README.md

-# Unreal Engine 5 Prototype Collection
+# Unreal Engine 5 Gameplay System Collection

 A collection of Unreal Engine 5 prototypes.

-## Included Prototypes (Primarily written in C++ and exposed to Blueprints for easier customization)
+## Included Systems (Primarily written in C++ and exposed to Blueprints for easier customization)

 - Blueprint-exposed inverse kinematics procedural animation system for N legged creatures